-I made braised rabbit last night, and it was good.
+I made braised rabbit the other night, and it was good.
 But the dish was also something more: I made it up.
 No cookbook involved, although I did get a little help from a very different kind of book that offers was a new (at least to me) way to look at food that is changing the way I cook.

-But as wonderful as riff off something can be, there is only one Ray Noble, one John Coltrane.
+But as wonderful as riff off something can be, there is only one John Coltrane.
 They invented, and others played with their inventions.
 That’s what you, me and nearly every other home cook does; the best do it very, very well.
 Even many good restaurant chefs do this.
 But they are merely good.
 Great cooks invent.

 Have I invented dishes before now?
 Certainly.
 Most of us have at least one or a few recipes that came to us as a gift from the Muses.
 What I am talking about is making this your norm: To think about an ingredient or ingredients, the “stars” of your show, and then building the dish around them.
 From scratch, without the safety net of a trusted cookbook to fall into.

 We can all do this, if we only think hard enough.
 Certain rules just seem natural.
 Beef doesn’t go very well with fish stock.
 Put chiles, citrus, vinegar and wine together and you’d better serve Tums as dessert.
 On the other side of the ledger, you’ll find butter and lobster.
 Mint and lamb.
 Lemon and fish.
 Classics, all — cliches, really.
 We need to go deeper.

 Which brings me to this curious set of books that are helping me do this.
 They are written by a duo who have spent considerable time interviewing great chefs, asking them what flavor combinations they employ.
 Chestnuts marry nicely with cream, yes, but did you know they’ll play with rosemary just as well?
 (I did, but for every one I do know, there are 50 I didn’t.)